quantumlib/Cirq/docs/pasqal/devices.md

 ### Timing restrictions

-Currently, no paralelization is allowed by `PasqalVirtualDevice`, which means that each gate has to be the only one in its `Moment`.
+Currently, no paralelization is allowed by `PasqalVirtualDevice`, which means that each gate is forced to be the only one in its `Moment` (except for Measurement gates on different qubits, which have to cohexist in the final `Moment` of the circuit).